jbienz/ReGlass/docs/index.md

 Smooth transition means far less tearing.

 ## How do I make it work with XYZ game?
-Start with the [Game Settings](GameSettings.md) page to see if your game is already listed.
+First, start with the [Game Settings](GameSettings.md) page to see if your game is already listed.
 Next, check the [Game Settings Discussion][GameSettingsDisc] thread.
 Finally, see the [Find Settings](FindSettings.md) page to learn how to configure ReGlass for a new game.

 ## Thanks
 Special thanks to Ioxa and Otakumouse for their [GaussianBlur shader](https://github.com/Otakumouse/stormshade/blob/master/v4.X/reshade-shaders/Shader%20Library/Recommended/GaussianBlur.fx), which was modified and embedded in this shader to enable blurring the depth map.